bartoffw/instabook/README.md

 ## Troubleshooting

-No issues reported yet.
 Please submit any problems you find on the [GitHub page](https://github.com/bartoffw/instabook/issues).

 ## Contributing